nasim-alamdari/Human-in-the-Loop-RL/README.md

 ## Getting Started

-A [User's Guide](UsersGuide.pdf) is provided which describes how to run the codes on smartphone platforms.
+A [User's Guide](UsersGuide.pdf) is provided which describes how to run the codes.